Jimsont/FCND-Motion-Planning/writeup_template.md

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`
 These scripts contain a basic planning implementation.
 In file `motion_planning.py`, function `plan_path` takes map center as the start and add 10 meters to both
-[N, E] coordinates.
+[N, E] coordinates to calculate goal.
 Then, apply a-star function defined in file `planning_utils.py` to search the path.
 After a viable path has been found, the path will be store in waypoints list which will be used when function `self.waypoint_transition()` is executed.

 And here's a lovely image of my results (ok this image has nothing to do with it, but it's a nice example of how to include images in your writeup!)
 ![Top Down View](./misc/high_up.png)